 About a month ago I gave you first-hand information on my experience selling press-ons.
 How to get you going to potentially make that side-income and put some food on the table, sort-of-speak.
 Today I am taking you through the step-by-step on how to set up the business legal aspect of things.

 This is important regardless of whether you are selling press-ons, cuticle oils, nail kits, or anything tangible, you need this information.

-So about a month ago I gave you first hand information on my experience selling press ons and how to get you going to potentially make that side income and put some food on the table-sort-of-speak.
-Since that initial press ons video, a lot of you have gotten things rolling and have begun selling your custom press ons.
-Congrats to all of you who have, and if you want to share the name of your business let’s celebrate together and comment below with your business name and the items you sell.
+Since that initial press-ons video, many of you got things rolling and are now selling custom press-ons.
+Congrats to all of you who have!
+If you want to share the name of your business, comment below with your business name and the items you sell.
+Woop, Woop!

-Much in the same way you are owning a business when selling your line of custom handmade press ons, you are not performing a service on the public, you are selling them a product which definitely entails some licensing, but not occupational licensing which is what a manicurist license is.
+Much in the same way, you are owning a business when selling your line of custom handmade press-ons.
+You are not performing a service on the public, you are selling them a product that definitely entails some licensing, but not occupational licensing which is a manicurist license.

-Which means that even if you are just a nail enthusiast who can draw exceptional things on nails or create outstanding nail art you can give this a go to warm yourself up to one day possibly training and joining the gang of licensed nail techs.
+This means that even if you are just a nail enthusiast who can create exceptional outstanding nail art, you can give this a go.
+In the long term, this can warm you up to one day possibly training and joining the gang of licensed nail techs.

 So how to easily start selling online legally?

 Select whether you will be a sole proprietor or limited liability company.

 A sole prop does business under their own social security number and is solely liable for debts and damages of the business.
 Sole props do business under their own name or file some sort of “doing business as” document with their state.

 A limited liability company is an incorporated business that does business under its own social security number better known as an EIN for tax purposes.
 (It’s free, just go to the IRS website to sign up for one.)
 An LLC most importantly protects your personal assets if your business were to be sued.